CognitoIdentityProvider / Client / confirm_sign_up

 The ID of the app client associated with the user pool.

 • SecretHash (string) – A keyed-hash message authentication code (HMAC) calculated using the secret key of a user pool client and username plus the client ID in the message.
+For more information about SecretHash, see Computing secret hash values.

 • Username (string) –